Blog

 Start with power dynamics.
 Who actually makes decisions?
 Not according to the org chart, but in reality.
 If junior people’s ideas consistently get overridden or ignored, you have a hierarchy problem disguised as “valuing experience.”
 If certain departments never collaborate because of ancient feuds or competing priorities, you have silos that no amount of collaboration software will fix.

-Look for power harassment.
-This doesn’t always mean obvious abuse.
-It includes the senior person who dismisses ideas without consideration, the manager who takes credit for their team’s work, the executive who makes people afraid to bring bad news.
+Look for power harassment, which is particularly toxic in fast-paced and dynamic workplaces where open communication is the only thing preventing total chaos.
+It includes the senior person who dismisses ideas without consideration, the manager who takes credit for their team’s work, and the executive who makes people afraid to bring bad news.
 These behaviors spread.
 One toxic leader can poison an entire organization’s culture.

 The fix isn’t just removing bad actors, though sometimes that’s necessary.
 It’s building systems that don’t reward these behaviors.
 Promote people based on how they develop others, not just personal achievement.
 Make decision-making processes transparent.
 Create channels for feedback that don’t require going through the person you’re giving feedback about.